 Office space and configuration

 When buying cubicles there are a lot of factors to take into consideration.
-The most important is the office space itself and available configuration of cubicles.
+The most important is the office space itself and the available configuration of cubicles.
 Within an office, there will be many different ways to configure the space, and accounting for the needs of the office will likely dictate the best type of cubicle to choose.

 Take accurate measurements